Charities we support

 How is CBC involved?

-We collect different items each month from January to October.
+Normally we collect different items each month from January to October.
 We also collect shoeboxes and wrapping paper.

 In November, all that has been collected, plus the lovingly wrapped shoeboxes, are taken to the church and we enjoy a mammoth packing session!
 When the boxes are completed, they are delivered to the collection centre, where they await the beginning of their long journey around the world.
 On reaching their destinations, the boxes are distributed to some very deserving and grateful children.
 Our 2019 shoeboxes went to Central Asia.
+Last year, 2020, things were organised differently because of restrictions on gathering in groups due to the ongoing Covid-19 pandemic.
+A big "thank you" to Maggie and her helpers for packing our 33 shoeboxes and getting them sent off early in November.
+Some members did them online too.

 Click on the photo of the boy with his shoebox to read some of the stories and find out just what it means for a child overseas to receive a shoebox.